 The beauty of virtual is that you won't have to fork out for any printed collateral or goody bags.
 Not only does this make your event that bit more sustainable but also saves money.
 However, if you did want to give your delegates extra special treatment, you could look into delivering some food or drinks, which would need to be factored in to the budget too.
 There are lots of companies that offer food and drink delivery services, starting from around £10 pp depending on what you want to provide.

 Another great way to ensure your delegates remember your event for all the right reasons is to weave in an activity post-event.
 There are all sorts of quizzes, escape rooms and other team building activities that can be factored into the event.
-Read our piece on 11 virtual team building activities for inspiration and pricing information, and check out this one on tips for making a virtual event memorable on a budget.
+Read our piece on 11 virtual team building activities for inspiration and pricing information, and check out this piece on tips for making a virtual event memorable on a budget.
 You could also browse our Virtual Experiences Marketplace for our complete curated collection.

 Social media, email marketing, paid ads... the list is endless of the marketing opportunities you can use to advertise your event.
 Choose what you want to go for and adjust your marketing budget around that.
 If you have an in-house marketing team, then there won't be any additional cost except the cost of the platforms you use (if not free).